dvir1994/cosmos_hub_testnet/README.md

 Security:
 ------------------------
 1. Secure Shell Configuration (SSH):
-   - SSH access allowed only to specific IPs (office/VPN).
    - Only SSH allowed for authentication - Password-based login is disabled.
    - SSH connections secured with `fail2ban` to protect against brute-force attacks.